Electric Generator Batteries

 Oftentimes, the two can be bundled together and you avoid paying a separate shipping charge for just the battery.

 Buying Generator Batteries in Stores

 You can find 12V batteries in auto supply stores.
 The batteries are the same ones used in a car.
 Be sure to buy the compatible battery for your generator brand and/or size.

 |Generac||Group 26-R (540cca)|

 |Kohler||Group 51 (500cc)|

-Did you know you can buy cold weather kits made specifically to ensure that your home standby starts like it should during extremely cold weather?
-They include battery warmers and even oil heaters that give the engine the support it needs to fire up easily.
+Invest in a cold weather kit to ensure that your home standby starts as it should during extremely cold weather.
+The kit includes battery warmers and even oil heaters that give the engine the support it needs to fire up easily.